 Weight: 35 to 50 pounds

-Physical Characteristics: An athletic, muscular and broad dog; smooth, hard double-coat; coat color is usually blue, blue mottled or blue speckled; do also come in a less common red speckled variety too
+Physical Characteristics: Athletic, muscular build; smooth, hard double coat; color is usually blue, blue mottled, or blue speckled; also comes in a less common red speckled variety

 03 of 10

-Despite the name, Australian Shepherds were developed in the U.S, as intelligent, energetic and loyal herders.
+Despite their name, Australian shepherds were developed in the U.S. as intelligent, energetic, and loyal herders.
 They have long been associated with herding cattle out on the high plains of the American West.
 While they tend to be affectionate and eager to please, these dogs need lots of mental stimulation and exercise.
 Aussies also can be shy around strangers, so early and ongoing socialization is important.

 Height: 18 to 23 inches